nsafarova/nsafarova/README.md

 ## Front-end Developer

-I am 23 years old and IT graduate who loves everything about front-end development.
+I am an IT graduate and Front-end Developer who loves everything about front-end development.
 I am solution oriented, enthusiastic with a fondness for creating web applications and learning more every day.

 - 🖥️ I’m currently looking for a new job opportunity
 - 🧠 I’m currently learning more about Next.js framework